 The normal method for installing SysCAD is described above, but it is possible to install SysCAD as part of a command script.
-This method is typically only implemented by IT.
+This method is typically only implemented by IT and must be run with administrator privileges.
 There is a silent install option for SysCAD using command line option "/VerySilent".
 IMPORTANT: When using /VerySilent the third party tools used are not installed, so the script needs to install these components as shown in the example.
 The components that need to be installed are described above.

 Example cmd script: